gurus158/hacker-blog/_posts/2020-07-16-predict-product_from_title-using-machine-learning.md

 . shampoo 200ml
 ```

 now data make more sense.
 And from here we can start create out network model or ML.
-As i am testing out what model should fir best.. i will implement 4 models ( **LinearSVC** , **LogisticRegression** , **MultinomialNB** , **RandomForestClassifier** ) and compare their accuracy.
+As i am testing out what model should fit best.. i will implement 4 models ( **LinearSVC** , **LogisticRegression** , **MultinomialNB** , **RandomForestClassifier** ) and compare their accuracy.
 All four have their own theory which i'm not discuss here (i'm still understanding them) but we will use sklearn which help us to implement it without worrying about whats going under the hood.

 before that we also going to split our input dataframe in two : train dataset and test dataset in apx 70:30 ratio.
 We will use train dataset for training and test dataset as test out model.